thierno953/Docker-Swarm/Service.md

 where l3 is service ID.

-- In some cases, the deployed service might run on multiple containers and can be viewed in the logs as above.
+* **NB** In some cases, the deployed service might run on multiple containers and can be viewed in the logs as above.